Public access

 One of the main practices of the Syrian & Greek Youth Forum is the archive of field recordings in Athens and beyond that it strives to achieve new ways of citizenship, to record soundscapes that prove that – on the micro level more inclusive, more democratic citizenships are possible when communities and collectives strive to fill in the gaps left by formal institutions.

-The mini symposium included a listening session of one of these field recordings, focusing on the neighbourhood of Kypseli which have been recorded in 2020 during lockdown.
+The mini symposium included a listening session of one of these field recordings, focusing on the neighbourhood of Kypseli which had been recorded in 2020 during lockdown.
 The sound piece was a nuanced and subtle documentation of what it means to “live together” in the public space, an affectionate portrait of a neighbourhood, an example of how gradual and daily processes of belonging steadily build the infrastructure for active citizenship and more democratic, inclusive futures.
 Listening to the sounds of the neighbourhood, overlapping discussions and shared spaces, are also valuable tools towards understanding how space and rights are negotiated on a day to day basis within the city.
 Additionally the element of the lockdown was very important, showcasing that in times of crisis – be it health or otherwise – democracy prevails and is not only a political practice to be exercised within formal institutionalised environments, but involves a steady and slow osmosis between citizens themselves.
 This resulted to a politically charged discussion between all the participants – people from different backgrounds – that concluded in certain questions mainly regarding the citizenship issues faced by people with a refugee status which pose actual threats to people that come to the European Union seeking brighter futures.
 It also examined the role of the state in building inclusive democratic processes by coming closer to its historical roots which are organised at a community level.